skwigs/ghost/README.md

 # ghost
-Manage the display of an element across multiple screen sizes with this drop-in css solution.
+Manage the display of elements across multiple screen sizes with this drop-in css solution.